VictoriaMetrics/VictoriaMetrics/README.md

      The maximum step when /api/v1/query_range handler adjusts points with timestamps closer than -search.latencyOffset to the current time.
 The adjustment is needed because such points may contain incomplete data (default 1m0s)
   -search.maxTSDBStatusSeries int
      The maximum number of time series, which can be processed during the call to /api/v1/status/tsdb.
 This option allows limiting memory usage (default 10000000)
-  -search.maxUniqueTimeseries int
+  -search.maxTagValueSuffixesPerSearch int
+     The maximum number of tag value suffixes returned from /metrics/find (default 100000) -search.maxUniqueTimeseries int
      The maximum number of unique time series, which can be selected during /api/v1/query and /api/v1/query_range queries.
 This option allows limiting memory usage (default 300000)
   -search.minStalenessInterval duration